|

 Alliance and those of the Mercosur (the so-called the Group of Eight),

+for which the ALADI can play a significant role.
 These founding moments were reflected by the signing of the Treaty of

 Montevideo on February 18, 1960, by which the Latin American Free Trade